Law-Offices-of-SRIS-PC-Logo

 • A divorce lawyer can help you protect your rights and interests throughout the proceedings.

-• They can assist you in negotiating a favorable settlement agreement or divorce decree.
+• They can assist you in negotiating a positive settlement agreement or divorce decree.

 • A divorce attorney can represent you in court if the divorce requires litigation.